What is the process and when can I expect to receive my puppy?

 Please look inside the envelope attached to your puppy’s kennel for all feeding instructions.
-It is imperative that you feed right a way.
-If your puppy does not want to eat you must treat them like a baby and force feed with the included syringes and wet puppy food.
+It is imperative that you feed right away.
+If your puppy does not want to eat, you must treat them like a baby and force feed them with the included syringes and wet puppy food.
 Remember your puppy is a baby and left to itself sometimes will not eat.
 You must provide round the clock feeding every 2-3 hours (even at night) for the next two weeks.
 Don’t worry it’s not forever just while your puppy outgrows that 2-4 week infantile stage.
 You got this!

-Do you have toy and teacup feeding and care instructions?
+Do you have a toy and teacup feeding and care instructions?

 What is a designer puppy?

 A designer cross puppy is an intentionally bred puppy of two distinct breeds.
 For example one of our top selling puppies is a Morkie.
 The Morkie is a designer cross that is a purebred Yorkshire Terrier “Yorkie” with a purebred Maltese.
-This combination of puppy makes for a cute, button nose, beady eyed, doll face, fluffy puppy that no one can resist.
-Also both of these breeds are hypoallergenic making the Morkie a wonderful well-tempered puppy that everyone loves.
-Other designer puppies can be found on our puppies for sale page.
-If you have any questions about any particular breed we’re here to help just give us a call.
+This combination of puppy makes for a cute, button nose, beady-eyed, doll face, fluffy puppy that no one can resist.
+Also, both of these breeds are hypoallergenic making the Morkie a beautiful well-tempered puppy that everyone loves.
+Other designer puppies are on our puppies for sale page.
+If you have any questions about any particular breed, we’re here to help.
+Give us a call.

 Can I put a puppy on hold?
 What is your hold policy?

-Yes you can put a puppy on hold and it’s very easy to do.
+Yes you can put a puppy on hold, and it’s straightforward to do.
 Simply click the hold button under the puppy desired, or give us a call.
-Holds are generally about $200 dollars and are non-refundable.
+Holds are generally about 200 dollars and are non-refundable.
 So make sure you are seriously considering getting the puppy before you put him or her on hold.
 Putting a hold on a puppy does not allow anyone else to adopt your puppy for a full 24 hours.
-The hold deposit does go toward the purchase price of your puppy.
+The deposit does go toward the purchase price of your puppy.
 Your hold deposit is NOT an extra fee.

 How do I activate the microchip and registration of my new puppy?